akashsinnghh/D.S.A/Data Structure/Array/Readme.md

 3. Deletion
 4. Searching
 5. Maximum and Minimum
-                                    These will be doing further
+                                    /nThese will be doing further
 6. Sorting